techies23/Inactive-Logout/readme.txt

 8. Clean UI
 9. Simple to use
 10. Multi browser tab support: Means that logout will not happen even if the user has multiple browser tabs opened and is active in certain browser tab.
-11. Logs out the session even after the browser tab is closed.
-12. Multisite Support: Override all sites with one setting.
+11. Multisite Support: Override all sites with one setting.

 In order to style dialog boxes you can use css classes.
 Also, works in **frontend view as well**.